dvilelaf/NordIndicator/README.md

 # NordIndicator

-NordIndicator is a Python script that lets you connect, disconnect and check your NordVPN connection status from a simple GNU/Linux tray app indicator.
+NordIndicator is a Python script that lets you connect, disconnect and check your NordVPN connection status and settings from a simple GNU/Linux tray app indicator.
 It integrates with your system so it autostarts with it, and you can also launch it from your OS app menu.

 ## Features
-* Check your connection status, server, location, IP and technology
+* Check your connection status, server, location, IP and current settings
-* Fast connection
+* Fast connection and connect to a Switzerland/United States/P2P server
-* Connect to a Switzerland server, one of the most privacy-friendly countries
 * Disconnect
+* Enable/Disable settings by clicking the menu items: technology, cybersec, firewall, killswitch, autoconnect, dns...

 ## Notes